Continuous-Data/AzDoAPITools/docs/classic-to-yaml-conversion.md

 # Migration of Classical Pipelines & Task Groups to Yaml templates

 The main driver for combining this toolset was to automate the steps to convert classical pipelines (aka Build / Release Definitions) as well as Task Groups into YAML Pipelines / YAML Templates.
 This functionality mimics the 'View YAML' button inside steps / jobs.
-Difference being this will iterate over each step / task group and gather the results to a single as opposed to having to manually select each step and export by hand.
+Difference being this will iterate over each step / task group and gather the results to a single yml file as opposed to having to manually select each step and export by hand.

-It will also convert Definition specific attributes such as triggers, variables and options into a pre-packed yaml file for immediate use as a complete pipeline
+It will also convert Definition specific attributes such as triggers, schedules, variables and options into a pre-packed yaml file for immediate use as a complete pipeline.
+In the future it will also support importing a converted YAML pipeline as a pipeline definition.

 ## Usage